For girls between 10 – 15 years old

 To be successful in the world, it is important to combine two things

-We use creativity to make the exploration and discovery of what you love and do, fun.
+We use creativity to make the exploration and discovery of what we love and do, fun.

-Once you know this and you have a process to see possibilities and seize opportunities, anything is possible.
+Once we know this and we have a process to see possibilities and seize opportunities, anything is possible.

 We cannot reach everyone through our workshops and events, so we wanted to create an inspiring ‘mobile space’ in the shape of a Journal for Girls.
 It is a place to practice creativity in your own time and place.
 There are no inspirational quotes, lists or to-dos.
 Just a blank canvas, spattered with unique design and bursts of colour – some bold some subtle.
 Let your mood take you to a new page.